Take control. Take charge. Take the test.

 Screening may include a PSA blood test to measure the level of prostate-specific antigens in a blood sample.
 Scheduling a consultation is easy and we’ll make the screening procedure as convenient as possible.

 The prostate, one of the male sex glands, is located below the bladder and above the rectum.
 About the size of a walnut, the prostate surrounds the first inch of the urethra, the tube that carries urine from the bladder.

-Often there are no symptoms in the earliest stages of prostate cancer, but they may include frequent urination, especially at night, difficulty starting urination or holding back urine, inability to urinate, weak or interrupted flow of urine, painful or burning urination, blood in the urine, painful ejaculation or continuing pain in the lower back, hips or upper thighs.
-A man experiencing any of these symptoms should see his doctor.
+If you experience frequent urination, especially at night, difficulty starting urination or holding back urine, inability to urinate, weak or interrupted flow of urine, painful or burning urination, blood in the urine, painful ejaculation or continuing pain in the lower back, hips or upper thighs, see your doctor.

-Your physician will conduct a thorough examination, which might include a biopsy and one or more of the following procedures:
+Your physician will conduct a thorough examination, which might include a biopsy and, in addition to the PSA blood test mentioned above:

 Source: National Cancer Institute